COOL-LAMPS IV: A Sample of Bright Strongly-Lensed Galaxies at $3 < z < 4$: Abstract

 \section{Abstract}

-We report the discovery of five bright strong gravitationally-lensed galaxies at $3 < z < 4$: COOL\,J0101$+$2055 ($z = 3.459$), COOL\,J0104$-$0757 ($z = 3.480$), COOL\,J0145$+$1018 ($z = 3.310$), COOL\,J0516$-$2208 ($z = 3.549$), and COOL\,J1356$+$0339 ($z = 3.753$).
+We report the discovery of five bright strong gravitationally lensed galaxies at $3 < z < 4$: COOL\,J0101$+$2055 ($z = 3.459$), COOL\,J0104$-$0757 ($z = 3.480$), COOL\,J0145$+$1018 ($z = 3.310$), COOL\,J0516$-$2208 ($z = 3.549$), and COOL\,J1356$+$0339 ($z = 3.753$).
 These galaxies have magnitudes of $r_{\rm AB}, z_{\rm AB} < 21.81$ mag and are lensed by galaxy clusters at $0.26 < z < 1$.
-This sample doubles the number of known bright lensed galaxies with extended arcs at $3 < z < 4$.
+This sample nearly doubles the number of known bright lensed galaxies with extended arcs at $3 < z < 4$.
 We characterize the lensed galaxies using ground-based {\it grz}/{\it giy} imaging and optical spectroscopy.
-We report model-based magnitudes and derive stellar masses, dust content, and star-formation rates via stellar-population synthesis modeling.
-Building lens models based on ground-based imaging, we estimate source magnifications ranging from $\sim$29 to $\sim$180.
-Combining these analyses, we derive demagnified stellar masses ranging from $\rm log_{10}(M_{*}/M_{\odot}) \sim 9.7 - 11.0$ and star formation rates in the youngest age bin ranging from $\rm log_{10}(SFR/(M_{\odot}\cdot yr^{-1})) \sim 0.4 - 1.6$, placing the sample galaxies on the massive end of the star-forming main sequence in this redshift interval.
+We report model-based magnitudes and derive stellar masses, dust content, and star-formation rates via stellar population synthesis modeling.
+Building lens models based on ground-based imaging, we estimate source magnifications in the range $\sim$29 to $\sim$180.
+Combining these analyses, we derive demagnified stellar masses in the range $\rm log_{10}(M_{*}/M_{\odot}) \sim 9.69 - 10.75$ and star formation rates in the youngest age bin ranging from $\rm log_{10}(SFR/(M_{\odot}\cdot yr^{-1})) \sim 0.39 - 1.46$, placing the sample galaxies on the massive end of the star-forming main sequence in this redshift interval.
 In addition, three of the five galaxies have strong Ly$\alpha$ emissions, offering unique opportunities to study Ly$\alpha$ emitters at high redshift in future work.

 \keywords{Strong gravitational lensing (1643) --- High-redshift galaxies (734) --- Spectral energy distribution (2129) --- Galaxy evolution (594)}